 (1) Promptly after receiving the notification of appointment, the mediator must determine whether there is a basis for disqualification, or whether the mediator is unable to serve for any other reason.
-The determination should include a search for conflicts of interest in the manner prescribed by the applicable Rules of Professional Conduct for attorneys, and by the applicable rules pertaining to the profession of the mediator.
-Not later than 5 days after receiving notification of appointment, the mediator must file with the court and serve on the parties either: (1) a statement accepting the appointment and disclosing, to the best of the mediator's knowledge, all of the mediator's connections with the parties and their professionals, together with a statement that the mediator believes that there is no basis for disqualification; or (2) statement declining the appointment.
+The determination should include a search for conflicts of interest in the

-(2) A party who believes that the mediator has a conflict of interest or other basis for disqualification must promptly advise the mediator, as applicable, and other parties.
-If the mediator does not withdraw, and the party is dissatisfied with the mediator's decision, the party can seek a determination of the issue from the court.

-(d) Organizational conference.
-Following the filing of the statement accepting the appointment, the mediator will hold an organizational telephone conference.
-The mediator can confer with any or all counsel and self-represented parties before, during, or after the commencement of mediation.
+- manner prescribed by the applicable Rules of Professional Conduct for attorneys, and by the applicable rules pertaining to the profession of the mediator. - (2) A party who believes that the mediator has a conflict of interest or other basis for disqualification must promptly advise the mediator, as applicable, and other parties.
+If the mediator does not withdraw, and the party is dissatisfied with the mediator's decision, the party can seek a determination of the issue from the court. - (d) Organizational conference.
+Upon entry of the Mediation Order, the parties must promptly contact the mediator to schedule an organizational telephone conference. - (e) Commencement of mediation.

-(e) Commencement of mediation.
 Mediation must commence not later than 60 days after the entry of the Mediation Order.
-Parties may seek an extension of time to conduct the mediation by consent order or by motion.

-(f) Pretrial conference.
-The parties do not need to appear at the pretrial conference if, not later than 3 days before the first scheduled pretrial conference, they submit to the chambers's e-mail:

-- (1) Local Form Mediation Order; and - (2) Local Form Joint Order Scheduling Pretrial Proceedings and Trial.

-(g) Effect of mediation on discovery.
+Parties may seek an extension of time to conduct the mediation by consent order or by motion. - (f) Pretrial conference.
+The parties do not need to appear at the pretrial conference if, not later than 3 days before the first scheduled pretrial conference, they submit to the chamber's e-mail: - (1) Local Form Mediation Order; and - (2) Local Form Joint Order Scheduling Pretrial Proceedings and Trial. - (g) Effect of mediation on discovery.
 Unless otherwise ordered by the court, the assignment to mediation stays discovery, but does not stay the initial disclosures required under Federal Rule 26(a)(1).
-A party may file a motion requesting that discovery proceed during mediation or that Rule 26 disclosures be stayed.

-(h) Mediation statement.
+A party may file a motion requesting that discovery proceed during mediation or that Rule 26 disclosures be stayed. - (h) Mediation statement.
 The mediator will fix a date for the parties to submit to the mediator and serve on other parties a brief statement of facts, applicable law, and proposals for settlement.
 Mediation statements should not be filed with the court.
 The mediation statement should not exceed 15 pages.
-The mediation statement must contain:

-(1) any legal or factual issues whose early resolution might reduce the scope of the dispute or contribute to settlement;

-(2) the history of any prior settlement discussions, including disclosure of any previous or outstanding offers and demands; and

-(3) an estimate of the cost and time to be expended for further discovery, pretrial motions, and trial.
-At the discretion of the parties, each party's mediation statement may be prepared and submitted to the mediator for review without service of the statement on other parties.
+The mediation statement must contain: - (1) any legal or factual issues whose early resolution might reduce the scope of the dispute or contribute to settlement; - (2) the history of any prior settlement discussions, including disclosure of any previous or outstanding offers and demands; and - (3) an estimate of the cost and time to be expended for further discovery, pretrial motions, and trial.
+At the discretion of the parties, each party's mediation statement may be prepared and submitted to the mediator for review without service of the statement on other parties. - (i) Attendance.

-(i) Attendance.
 Unless excused by the mediator or the court on a showing of good cause or hardship, or if the mediator or the court determines that it is consistent with the goals of the mediation to excuse a particular person from attending, the following persons must attend the mediation session personally: